 The room is very bright and overlooks a nice ash tree.
 It's located in the street side of the house but it's still very silent and quiet.

-Next to the room you can find a private bathroom only for you.
+Next to the room you can find a bathroom share with other guest.
 It has shower, bathtub, W.C and sink.

 Location: Paysandú Street between Planes Street & Franklin Street.